 This guide includes an outline that looks like a "fill-in the blanks model" and, while in the abstract all proposals are similar, each proposal will have its own particular variation on the basic theme.
 Each research project is different and each needs a specifically tailored proposal to bring it into focus.
 Different advisors, committees and agencies have different expectations and you should find out what these are as early as possible; ask your advisor for advice on this.
 Further, different types of thesis require slightly different proposals.
 What style of work is published in your sub-discipline?

 Characterizing theses is difficult.
-Some thesis are "straight science".
+Some theses are "straight science".
 Some are essentially opinion pieces.
 Some are policy oriented.
 In the end, they may well all be interpretations of observations, and differentiated by the rules that constrain the interpretation.
 (Different advisors will have different preferences about the rules, the meta-discourse, in which we all work.)

 In the abstract all proposals are very similar.
 They need to show a reasonably informed reader why a particular topic is important to address and how you will do it.
 To that end, a proposal needs to show how your work fits into what is already known about the topic and what new contribution your work will make.
 Specify the question that your research will answer, establish why it is a significant question, show how you are going to answer the question, and indicate what you expect we will learn.
 The proposal should situate the work in the literature, it should show why this is an (if not the most) important question to answer in the field, and convince your committee (the skeptical readers that they are) that your approach will in fact result in an answer to the question.

 Literature review-based theses involve collection of information from the literature, distillation of it, and coming up with new insight on an issue.
 One problem with this type of research is that you might find the perfect succinct answer to your question on the night before (or after) you turn in the final draft --- in someone else's work.
 This certainly can knock the wind out of your sails.
-(But note that even a straight-ahead science thesis can have the problem of late in the game discovering that the work you have done or are doing has already been done, this is where familiarity with the relevant literature by both yourself and your committee members is important.)
+(But note that even a straight-ahead science thesis can have the problem of discovering, late in the game, that the work you have done or are doing has already been done; this is where familiarity with the relevant literature by both yourself and your committee members is important.)

 Here is a model for a very brief (maybe five paragraph) proposal that you might use to interest faculty in sitting on your committee.
 People who are not yet hooked may especially appreciate its brevity.